nzaillian/multiparameter_assignable_attr/README.md

 More Info
 =========
-Let's say you have a class "Employee" and you have added a transient "enrollment_time" attribute to it (perhaps so that you can cleanly place separate date and time inputs in your form).
+Let's say you have a class "Member" and you have added a transient "enrollment_time" attribute to it (perhaps so that you can cleanly place separate date and time inputs in your form).
 If you have your model definition is as follows:

     class Member
       attr_accessible :name, :email, :enrollment_date